View Leroy Norup's Obituary on www.adn.com and share memories

 Bob always had a story to share, usually ending with his mischievous smile and laughter.
 He enjoyed life and loved people.
 Even in his weakest moments, he was strong.
 He was a gentle giant.

-Bob is survived by his loving wife, Yon, his daughter, Suzan, son in law, Ken, son, John, daughter in law, Marion and grandchildren, Tyler, Tia and Sasha.
+Bob is survived by his loving wife, Yon; his daughter, Suzan; son-in-law, Ken; son, Jonathon; daughter-in-law, Marion; and grandchildren, Tyler, Tia and Sasha.

-Service will be held at The Anchorage Baptist Temple on December 23, 2019.
-Visitation will begin at 12:00 p.m., service at 1:00 p.m. with procession to the Ft.
-Richardson cemetery for a honor burial to follow at 2:30 p.m..
+Services were held on Dec.
+23, 2019, at Anchorage Baptist Temple.
+Bob was laid to rest at Fort Richardson National Cemetery.